 We supply packs of microscopic beneficial nematodes (eelworms) which are watered into pots or open ground.
+Use as soon as soil temperature reach 5°C and every 6 weeks to keep slugs at bay.
 This pack treats 100 sqm.
 Click here for 40 sqm

 Slugs eat leaves, stems and roots of plants, weakening them and often causing them to die.

 They leave slimy trails over plants and soil, and are particularly devastating to seedlings and cuttings.
 Slugs leave their own individual scent trails so they can find their way home.
 There are other creatures (like caterpillars) who make big holes in leaves, but if you see the tell-tale slime, then slugs are the culprit!